 4. Adjust Your Sales Metrics

 The challenger sales model must be reinforced by a clear set of metrics that encourage challenger behavior.
 Assess your current metrics to see if they are aligned with your new challenger sales approach.
 Be careful not to create a metrics dashboard that is too large to be effective.
 Remove current metrics that do not work and support the remaining metrics with new metrics that encourage challenger selling.
 The creation of these new metrics may require extensive stakeholder feedback to lay out the end goals.

 5. Ensure Pipeline Accuracy

-To provide unique perspectives on customer needs, the challenger sales rep needs to be sure of the accuracy of the sales pipeline.
-Without a strong infrastructure, the challenger sales rep will struggle to offer relevant insights to prospective customers.
+To provide unique perspectives on customer needs, the challenger sales rep needs to be sure of the sales pipeline’s accuracy.
+Without a robust infrastructure, the challenger sales rep will struggle to offer relevant insights to prospective customers.
 Help to ensure the accuracy of your pipeline by clearly defining each stage of the sales cycle.
-Examine the cause of any inaccuracies in your current projections and look to quickly eliminate these roadblocks.
-If you incorporate CRM technology to help pipeline accuracy make sure that the sales cycle on your system is an accurate representation of your sales process.
-If not, take the time to align your system and processes.
+Examine the cause of any inaccuracies in your current projections and look to eliminate these roadblocks quickly.
+If you incorporate CRM technology to help pipeline accuracy, make sure that your system’s sales cycle is an accurate representation of your sales process.
+If not, take the time to align your strategy and operations.
 Challenger sales reps rely on clean and accurate customer data to provide customers with tailored insights.

 6. Redesign Your Hiring Processes